 Bodinnick, grid ref: SX130522

-From Bodinnick slipway, walk up the steep lane past the Old Ferry Inn on the left and St John's church on the right.
-Partway up the hill on the right is a narrow footpath signed Hall Walk.
+From Bodinnick slipway, walk 150 yards up the steep lane past the Old Ferry Inn on the left and St John's church on the right.
+Partway up the hill on the right, is a narrow footpath signed Hall Walk.
 The path entrance is between the cottages up the lane and can be easily missed, so keep your eyes peeled for the wooden finger post.

 Follow the footpath from Bodinnick to the 'Q' memorial.
 Here there is a steep path down to the water's edge at Penleath Point which can be taken as a diversion.

 The memorial stands above Penleath Point with open views of Fowey Harbour and Polruan.
 'Q' was the novelist and scholar Sir Arthur Quiller-Couch (1863-1944) who lived in Fowey from 1891 until his death.

 From the 'Q' memorial, the path runs high along the northern bank of Pont Pill.
 At the end of the wooded section, pass through the stile and kissing gate, walk along the field fenceline (on your right) for a short way before taking the right-hand gate back into the woods.

 Pont Pill joins the River Fowey just below the Q memorial.
 It's a tidal river and only navigable at high water.